klcopp/BKKTix/README.md

 # BKKTix
-The dream is the ability to buy, validate, and check Budapest public transport tickets, all on a mobile device.
+Buy, validate, and check Budapest public transport tickets, all on a mobile device.

 Final project, Mobile Software Development